Is 90 days of audit data enough for GDPR compliance?

 It’s worth noting that these terms are all SharePoint and OneDrive operations, which is only a small part of relevant activity that should be monitored across Office 365 for GDPR.
 There are other search terms available in the audit log to address other workloads.

 If you find that the audit log is too unwieldy for your needs, there are alternative services available, which offer additional functionality.
-Radar for Security & Audit is a third-party SaaS application which collects and presents audit data in a comprehensive timeline view, that is easily segmented or filtered down for clearer detail, and better visualisation.
+Our Office 365 management software is a third-party SaaS application which collects and presents audit data in a comprehensive timeline view, that is easily segmented or filtered down for clearer detail, and better visualisation.
 Custom filters and searches can be saved, so that a specific ‘view’ can be quickly applied, there is intelligent on-event alerting, and an option to schedule or save reports which need to be generated regularly.

 The 90-day limit

 Another important limitation of the Audit Log is the options for data retention.
 Microsoft retains audit data for 90 days, and then it is removed from the system.
 In order to keep the data for longer, you need to buy Office 365 Advanced Security Management (ASM), which is included in an E5 licence, or available as an add-on to other subscription levels ($3 per user/ per month).
 This service stores data for up to 180 days, and offers other security management services in addition to audit storage.
-Alternatively, you can look to third-party tools, like Radar for Security & Audit.
-This application offers advanced search and filtering capabilities, pre-configured audit reports, on-event alerting, and stores data for a year by default.
+Alternatively, you can look to third-party Office 365 management tools.
+These applications offer advanced search and filtering capabilities, pre-configured audit reports, on-event alerting, and stores data for a year by default.
 It is also possible to extend storage beyond a year, if required.

 So, is 90 days enough?
 Incident discovery is a difficult practice, and something that companies have been notoriously bad at in the past.
 In 2015, Business Insider claimed that ‘on average, it takes 229 days – that’s almost eight months! – before a company realizes it’s been hacked.’
 229 days for incident detection is a monumental problem for GDPR, but 2015 was a long time ago, right?
 With advances in technology, education, and awareness – surely this number has reduced?
 Last year, the Verizon Data Breach Investigations Report (DBIR) stated that ‘typical time-to-compromise continues to be measured in minutes, while time-to-discovery remains in weeks or months’ suggesting that while speed may have improved, detection is still not fast enough.